Ethics of eating meat: Animal consciousness

-Jane Goodall, a ethologist, stated in the 2009 book The Inner World of Farm Animals that "farm animals feel pleasure and sadness, excitement and resentment, depression, fear, and pain.
+Jane Goodall, an ethologist, stated in the 2009 book The Inner World of Farm Animals that "farm animals feel pleasure and sadness, excitement and resentment, depression, fear, and pain.
 They are much more sensitive and intelligent than we ever imagined."
 In 2012, a group of well known neuroscientists stated in the "Cambridge Declaration on Consciousness in Non-Human Animals" that all mammals and birds (such as farm animals), and other animals, possess the neurological substrates that generate consciousness and are able to experience affective states.

 Eugene Linden, author of The Parrot's Lament, suggests that many examples of animal behavior and intelligence seem to indicate both emotion and a level of consciousness that we would normally ascribe only to our own species.
 Philosopher Daniel Dennett counters:

 Consciousness requires a certain kind of informational organization that does not seem to be "hard-wired" in humans, but is instilled by human culture.
 Moreover, consciousness is not a black-or-white, all-or-nothing type of phenomenon, as is often assumed.
 The differences between humans and other species are so great that speculations about animal consciousness seem ungrounded.
 Many authors simply assume that an animal like a bat has a point of view, but there seems to be little interest in exploring the details involved.

 Philosophers Peter Singer (Princeton), Jeff McMahan (Oxford) and others also counter that the issue is not one of consciousness, but of sentience.